droidsize/turbocamp/README.md

 **Independent Deployment**: Deploy each app separately.
 Scale your API independently from your marketing site.

 **Developer Velocity**: New team members understand the structure instantly.
 Everything has its place.

+**Complete Documentation**: Fumadocs powers your docs site with automatic navigation, full-text search, and beautiful theming.

 ## Deployment